Meet our radiographers from the Edinburgh Imaging Facility RIE.

 After working for a few years in Inverness as a general Radiographer, I joined the team at Edinburgh Imaging in early 2013 as a research radiographer, moving on to become Superintendent Radiographer in 2017.

-As the team leader I am responsible for the MR facility at the Royal Infirmary, the equipment and for the 8 research radiographers.
+As the team leader I am responsible for the MR facility at the Royal Infirmary, the equipment and for our fantastic team of research radiographers.
 As the MR responsible person for our facility, I play an active role in MR safety, induction and training of all staff and visitors.